-- 4.68 In order to provide Pension Transfer advice in accordance with COBS 19.1.2R, IFM was obliged to carry out a comparison between the benefits likely to be paid by the ceding scheme with the benefits afforded by a personal pension.
+- 4.74.
+In order to provide Pension Transfer advice in accordance with COBS 19.1.2R, IFM was obliged to carry out a comparison between the benefits likely to be paid by the ceding scheme with the benefits afforded by a personal pension.
 IFM further had to ensure that the comparison included enough information for the client to be able to make an informed decision and give the client a copy of the comparison, drawing the client's attention to the factors that did and did not support its advice.
 Finally, IFM had to take reasonable steps to ensure that the client understood its comparison and its advice.
 This was important, given the limited knowledge and experience of many of the customers in the sample.
-Where files did not demonstrate that this was the case, there was a risk that the customer followed the advice without understanding how the transfer compared with what they were giving up. - 4.69 During the Relevant Period, this comparison would typically be contained in a TVAS Report, which would set out, amongst other things, a comparison relating to specific benefits (for example, death benefits) and a critical yield calculation.
-The critical yield is guidance on the level of return (expressed as a percentage) that the customer's investment will need to achieve up to the point they start drawing from the pension to replicate the benefits they would receive from their DBPS. - 4.70 In five of the files reviewed, the TVAS Report was not properly prepared, in that it was not conducted on the basis of the customer's preferred retirement age, on the basis of their stated intention to draw a PCLS or with the correct charges.
+Where files did not demonstrate that this was the case, there was a risk that the customer followed the advice without understanding how the transfer compared with what they were giving up. - 4.75.
+During the Relevant Period, this comparison would typically be contained in a TVAS Report, and the TVAS Report would set out, amongst other things, a comparison relating to specific benefits (for example, death benefits) and a critical yield calculation.
+The critical yield is guidance on the level of return (expressed as a percentage) that the customer's investment will need to achieve up to the point they start drawing from the pension to replicate the benefits they would receive from their DBPS. - 4.76.
+In three of the files reviewed, the TVAS Report was not properly prepared, in that it was not conducted on the basis of the client's preferred retirement age or on the basis of their stated intention to draw a PCLS.
 Where calculated to a higher retirement age than desired by the customer, the critical yield figure will be lower, suggesting the receiving fund does not need to perform as well.
 For example, in the case of Mr H, the TVAS was prepared to the retirement age of 65 rather than the preferred retirement age of 55.
 The critical yield calculated to age 55 is likely to be much higher than that calculated to age 65.
 Moreover, the TVAS was not prepared assuming Mr H took his PCLS, even though this is indicated as a possibility in the suitability report.

-- 4.71 Further, in all six of the files assessed by the Authority where unsuitable Pension Transfer advice was given, the transfer analysis did not support the Personal Recommendation to transfer, in that the critical yield was greater than the return likely to be achievable in light of the customer's attitude to investment risk.
-For example, in the case of Mr W, the BSPS customer referred to at paragraphs 4.64 to 4.67 above, the critical yield was 7.7%.
-The Authority considers that this return was unlikely to be matched by investments consistent with Mr W's extremely cautious attitude to risk. - 4.72 In six out of 14 (43%) of the BSPS files reviewed by the Authority, and two out of six (33%) of the files assessed by the Authority where unsuitable Pension Transfer advice was given, there was no TVAS Report in the customer file where one was required.
+- 4.77.
+Further, in all six of the files assessed by the Authority where unsuitable Pension Transfer advice was given, the transfer analysis did not support the Personal Recommendation to transfer, in that the critical yield was greater than that achievable for the particular customer in light of their attitude to investment risk.
+For example, in the case of Mr W, the BSPS customer described above, the critical yield obtained was 7.7%.
+The Authority considers that this return was unlikely to be matched by investments consistent with Mr W's extremely cautious attitude to risk. - 4.78.
+In seven out of 14 (50%) of the BSPS files reviewed by the Authority, and three out of six (50%) of the files assessed by the Authority where unsuitable Pension Transfer advice was given, there was no TVAS Report in the customer file where one was required.
 This omission occurred repeatedly throughout IFM's BSPS customer book.
-For 71 of the 206 BSPS customers (34%) for whom IFM made a recommendation to transfer, IFM did not obtain a TVAS Report or otherwise carry out the comparison required by the rules. - 4.73 Of the files reviewed by the Authority for BSPS customers, 12 of the 14 Suitability Reports contained the following (or very similar) templated wording:
+For 71 of the 206 BSPS customers (34%) for whom IFM made a recommendation to transfer, IFM did not obtain a TVAS Report or otherwise carry out the comparison required by the rules.
+In many cases (including that of Mr W), the Suitability Report contained the following templated wording: